USE CODE: SWEETDEAL & SAVE 35%

 You are your own best advocate during recovery.
 Keeping a close eye on your progress and maintaining open communication with your healthcare team are essential for a smooth healing process.
 This isn’t about being a difficult patient; it’s about being an informed one.
 By tracking your experience, you provide your doctor with the clear, detailed information they need to support you effectively.
 Think of yourself as a key player on your recovery team—because you are.

-Track Your Symptoms and Pain Levels
+How to Track Your Symptoms and Pain

 Your doctor can’t feel what you’re feeling, so it’s up to you to paint a clear picture.
 Start a simple daily log in a notebook or on your phone.
 Each day, note your pain level on a scale of 0 (no pain) to 10 (worst imaginable pain).
 Also, write down where it hurts and what the pain feels like—is it sharp, dull, or throbbing?
 Keep track of what makes it better or worse, like movement, rest, or applying a topical balm.
 Being honest about your pain and any medication side effects helps your doctor adjust your treatment plan to ensure you’re as comfortable as possible.